porteta/fieldsetSelector/README.md

 ```
 $('.fs').fieldsetSelector();
 ```
-4. You can use multiple fiedsetSelectors on the same page by supplying a unique class name for each section
+4. You can use multiple fieldsetSelectors on the same page by supplying a unique class name for each section

 ```